College soccer: Philippines

 The UAAP Football Championship is contested by the eight member schools of the University Athletic Association of the Philippines.
 NCAA Philippines also sponsors a football tournament.

 Thailand

 Many of Thai association footballers are graduated or once studied at the universities.
 University tournament also many competitions in Thailand, like Chang U-Champion Cup, Football Thailand University Championship and also University U-21 League.
 Association football are also featured in University Games of Thailand.

 Vietnam

 The university association football competition is called the SV-League, which is held annually among teams of university students.

 Canada

-Due to its proximity to the United States, 19 out of the 22 Canada women's national under-20 soccer team players at the 2022 FIFA U-20 Women's World Cup play in the NCAA.
+Due to its proximity to the United States, a large majority of members of the Canada women's national under-20 soccer team play in the NCAA.
+In the 2022 FIFA U-20 Women's World Cup, 19 of the 22-woman squad played in the NCAA, and in the competition's next edition in 2024, this number was 15 out of 21.
 Christine Sinclair, captain of the Canada women's national soccer team, played for the Portland Pilots women's soccer team from 2001 to 2005.

 In Canada, two organizations regulate university and collegiate athletics: